pindab0ter/hansvl.nl/content/blog/2023-10-08-pixel-creation-provisioning-and-maintaining-plesk-servers-using-ansible/index.md

 outage would not automatically result in _all_ our customer’s website being offline, but only a subset, for the duration of the outage.

-These servers were often going to be managed by non-technical people, which meant that the software on them had to be as intuitive and user-friendly as possible.
+The servers were going to be used by non-technical people, which meant that the software on them had to be as intuitive and user-friendly as possible.
 Moreover, as we didn’t have a full-time server administrator, I wanted the software to be batteries-included; to offer decent security and functionality out-of-the-box as much as possible.

 This was also the reason that cloud providers like [Amazon Web Services](https://aws.amazon.com/), [Google Cloud Platform](https://cloud.google.com/)